berrym/btrfs-backup-ng/README.md

 lots of files), you might end up with a new backup starting while an old one is still in progress.

+### Using anacron

 You can work around the lack of locking using the `flock(1)` command, as suggested at <https://github.com/efficiosoft/btrfs-backup/issues/4>.

-With anacron on Debian, you could simply add a file `/etc/cron.daily/local-backup`:
+On systems with anacron like Debian or Fedora, you could simply add a file `/etc/cron.daily/local-backup`:

 ``` sh